 The Ministry of Children, Community and Social Services, a ministry that oversees private adoption licensees, adoption practitioners, and private adoption practices

-Requires adoptive parents have the following:
+Requires adoptive parents to have the following:

 1. a 27 hour adoption education course called P.R.I.D.E.